We are pleased to announce Nagla Bedir as our September 2022 Muslim Woman of the Month!

 “The dream is to have this curriculum passed as a state legislation, and mandated by the state to be taught in public schools.”

 So you saw a gap and decided to fill it.
-I think that’s really awesome, and good for you for taking the initiative.
+I think it’s a really great idea and initiative.
 Do you feel that it’s important that we create more space for Muslim teachers in the school systems, especially in public?

 Yeah, and I think there has absolutely been a growth of visibly Muslim educators.
 Like I was saying, there have always been Muslim educators in public schools, but it’s just a different experience when a person is visibly Muslim where there are no Muslim people.
 Sometimes there are visibly Muslim teachers in communities where there are also Muslim people, and that’s awesome because then there’s an actual reflection of the student population in the teaching population, which is really important.

-But that’s a different experience than a person who’s not physically Muslim in a community with no other Muslim people.
+But that’s a different experience than a person who is not visibly Muslim in a community with no other Muslim people.
 Then it becomes based on the race and identity of that person because a Muslim person can be of any race or nationality.
 Maybe they are fitting in visibly, and not necessarily being pointed out as a person that’s different, or maybe they aren’t because they are of a different race than everybody else in that community.

 Either way, all of those experiences are so different, and the Muslim population is by no means a monolith in any type of way.
 Having Muslim people as educators brings a massively wide array of experiences into the classroom and schools, and offers a completely different perspective whether you fall into any of those categories, such as not being visibly Muslim at all.